pyfarm/pyfarm-docs/source/contributing/codestyle.rst

 Don't Capitalize Partial or Single Sentences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Messages are not really complete sentences in the general sense so we don't
-generally teams them as such here.
+treat them as such here either.

 .. note::